foolsparadise/itijkplayer.iOS/README.md

 IJKMoviePlayerViewController .h .m .xib
 ```
 to your project.
-copy i modified files to your project
+And copy i modified files to your project
 ```
 IJKDemoFileDownload .h .m <- i created
 IJKMoviePlayerViewController .m <- i modified